One-Loop Quantum Corrections to the Casimir Effect for Smoothly Rough Plates in the Low-Temperature Regime: Conclusions

 Finally, the interaction between the field and the geometry of the plates provides a consistent description of both the stable vacuum energy and the topological mass generation.
-In this context, roughness corrections emerge as a fundamental contribution that must be taken into account in the analysis of confined fields.
+In this context, within the adiabatic regime considered here, smooth roughness corrections provide a nontrivial contribution to the Casimir energy density and topological mass generation.
 As is well known, these results highlight the crucial role of nontrivial geometries in determining the stability of the vacuum state, opening the possibility for further developments involving finite-temperature configurations, different boundary conditions, external fields, and more complex geometrical setups.